iboB/ibob.github.com/_posts/2018-11-28-stars-quine-relay.md

 ## Review

-So, a quine is a program which outputs it's own source code.
+So, a quine is a program which outputs its own source code.
 This is easy in the [HQ9+](https://esolangs.org/wiki/HQ9%2B), but not that easy in others.
 It's actually a fun exercise to try to do it.

-Uroboros[^1], or ouroboros[^2], or uroborus[^3] (not sure there's a consensus on how this is spelled) is the [fitting name](https://en.wikipedia.org/wiki/Ouroboros) for a program which outputs the source code of a another program, which output the source of another... and so on, until the circle is closed by the last program outputting the source code of the first.
+Uroboros[^1], or ouroboros[^2], or uroborus[^3] (not sure there's a consensus on how this is spelled) is the [fitting name](https://en.wikipedia.org/wiki/Ouroboros) for a program which outputs the source code of another program, which output the source of another... and so on, until the circle is closed by the last program outputting the source code of the first.

 Quine Relay is an uroboros with 128 steps in 128 different languages.
 Er... well, I'm out of words, so I'll end on this.